Roscosmos shifts the development timeline for the Angara-A5V rocket

-The development of the heavy-lift Angara-A5V rocket with a hydrogen-oxygen third stage is planned to be completed by 2030, according to Dmitry Bakanov, head of Roscosmos.
+The development of the heavy-lift launch vehicle Angara-A5V with a hydrogen-oxygen third stage is planned to be completed by 2030.
+This was announced by the head of Roscosmos, Dmitry Bakanov.

-The development timeline for the hydrogen-oxygen third stage, which will allow for the delivery of up to 4 tons to geostationary orbit instead of 2.5 tons, has been moved up from 2034 to 2030.
+The development timeline for the hydrogen-oxygen third stage, which will allow launching not 2.5 tons to geostationary orbit, but up to 4, has been moved from 2034 to 2030.

 Dmitry Bakanov, head of Roscosmos

 Roscosmos is also considering pricing issues for launches of the heavy-lift Angara-A5V rocket to ensure its economic efficiency.
-This will make the launch more accessible and competitive on the international stage.
+This will make the launch more affordable and competitive in the international arena.

-Thus, accelerating the development of the Angara-A5V could be an important step for the Russian space program and enhance the country's capabilities in launching heavy payloads into orbit.
+Thus, accelerating the development of Angara-A5V could be an important step for the Russian space program and increase the country's capabilities in launching heavy cargo into orbit.

-Earlier, www1.ru reported that the Angara-A5 will launch from Vostochny in April 2024.
+Earlier, www1.ru reported that Angara-A5 will launch from Vostochny in April 2024.

-New Russian space plans — from a special order from the Ministry of Defense and reusable rockets to satellite conveyors and the Russian Orbital Station (ROS)
+New Russian plans in space — from a special order from the Ministry of Defense and reusable rockets to satellite conveyors and ROS

 It became known why Russia is launching rockets into space in the interests of the Ministry of Defense